SDP-Team10/pink-mars/content/how-it-works.md

       Initially our robot was created using the TIAGO base that was already present in webots.
 This off-the-shelf component allowed us to begin working on the movement and detection functions of the robot immediately.
 However the base included several components that we didn’t need and had several flaws such as instability and lacked the ability to turn in a small enough circle.

-      Taking inspiration from the \[youbot?] we created a new base that uses mechanum wheels.
-These allow the robot to move in all directions without rotation, making the cleaning process faster and the robot more efficient .
+      Taking inspiration from the Kuka Youbot (a robot already present in Webots) we created a new base that uses mechanum wheels.
+These allow the robot to move in all directions without rotation, making the cleaning process faster and the robot more efficient as it has to spend less time turning and correcting its position.

-      \[old base -> new base]
+      picture of \[old base -> new base]

       #### Bin